Where the Sidewalk Ends

 Eddie touched a troll,

 Donald heard a mermaid sing,

 Susy spied an elf,

 I’ve had to make myself.”

 Since Where the Sidewalk Ends is a collection of poems for students currently in second through fifth grade, teachers can implement a few games to remind them of some of the poems in the book.
-First, teachers can draw a large sack on the board to go with the poem "What’s in the Sack."
+First, teachers can draw a large sack on the board to go with the poem “What’s in the Sack.”
 Each student can come up to the board and draw their favorite item inside the large sack.
-Additionally, teachers can put together a Where the Sidewalk Ends spelling list and students can use this list to practice not only their spelling, but also their knowledge of the book.
-Finally, choose one boy in the classroom and ask him to hide so that he is invisible to go with the poem "Invisible Boy."
+Additionally, teachers can put together a spelling list, or use this ready made third grade Where the Sidewalk Ends spelling list, and students can use this list to practice not only their spelling, but also their knowledge of the book.
+Finally, choose one boy in the classroom and ask him to hide so that he is invisible to go with the poem “Invisible Boy.”
 Give all of the other students a chance to find their invisible classmate.